 Castrate resistant prostate cancer (CRPC)

-Treatments exist to treat this type of cancer, but differ according to whether metastases are present or not.
-Next-generation hormone therapy – apalutamide (Erleada), enzalutamide (Xtandi) and abiraterone acetate (Zytiga) – are new agents in the therapeutic arsenal, which has been the fruit of intensive research in recent years.
+Treatments exist to treat this type of cancer but differ according to whether metastases are present or not.
+Next-generation hormone therapy – apalutamide (Erleada), enzalutamide (Xtandi), and abiraterone acetate (Zytiga) – are new agents in the therapeutic arsenal, which has been the fruit of intensive research in recent years.

-Who will care of you?
+Who will care for you?

 Once prostate cancer has been diagnosed, it is usually urologists and radiation oncologists who treat your cancer.
 If metastases are present, especially when using chemotherapy, a medical oncologist will often consult other health professionals.

 Your healthcare team—consisting of your family doctor, radiation oncologist technicians, and volunteers—is there for support and comfort.